McFredward/twd_bhaptics/README.md

 * Gunshot haptics (one-handed or two handed) on arms and vest
 * Zombie attacks haptics dependent on the direction
 * Get shots
+* Brabbing book and lamp from the chest
 * Low health heart beat
 * Low endurance lung contraction
 * Grabbing and placing backpack haptics